 Toyosu Area Guide Kidzania Tokyo

-KidZania is a “city where children play a leading role” and children can enjoy learning about the structure of society.
-There are about 100 types of jobs and services that you can experience here.
-Using full-scale equipment and tools, children can experience various jobs and services like adults.
-Children can learn how society works while experiencing the activities here.
-When the children work, they will be paid in “Kizo” and they will be able to shop and receive services.
+KidZania Tokyo, located in Koto Ward, is a “city where children play a leading role” and can enjoy learning about the structure of society.
+There are about 100 types of jobs and services to experience here.
+Using full-scale equipment and tools, children can experience various jobs and services like adults, learning how society works while having fun.
+When the children work, they are paid in “Kizo,” which they can use to shop and receive services.

-KidZania Tokyo is an amusement park inside LaLaport Toyosu.
-This amusement park opened in October 2006 as a part of the Kidzania franchise.
-Kidzania Tokyo is the third Kidzania theme park built in the world.
-KidZania Tokyo catered for children from the age of three to fourteen.
+KidZania Tokyo opened in October 2006 as part of the KidZania franchise and is the third KidZania theme park built in the world.
+KidZania Tokyo caters to children from the ages of three to fourteen.

 Find out more about Kidzania Tokyo here on Google maps.